kelseyhightower/nomad-on-kubernetes/docs/05-consul.md

 The internal Kubernetes DNS service can be configured to delegate specific domains to another DNS server such as Consul.
 This enables Consul to handle all DNS queries to the `consul.` domain, while Kubernetes handles everything else.

+Update the `kube-dns` ConfigMap to delegate the `consul.` domain to the Consul cluster:

 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: v1